bathom14/GravebloomReference/content/002 Races/Dragonborn.md

 * You can use your Breath Weapon a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-**Draconic Resistance.** You have resistance to the damge type associated with your Metallic ancestry
+**Draconic Resistance.** You have resistance to the damage type associated with your Metallic ancestry

 **Metallic Breath Weapon.** At 5th level, you gain a second breath weapon.
 When you take the Attack action on your turn, you can replace one of your attacks with an exhalation in a 20-foot cone.
 The save DC for this breath is 8 + your Constitution modifier + your proficiency bonus.
 Whenever you use this trait, choose one: